Explore

 What is a website design brief

-In a nutshell, a website brief is some sort of specification for a website design.
-Though more nuanced and detailed.
+In a nutshell, a website brief is some sort of specification for a website or app design, though more nuanced and detailed.

 UI/UX brief is a document that spotlights brand and product information that is essential for your designer to do their job.